What is health care fraud and abuse?

 Reporting suspected health care fraud and abuse

-Call our Special Investigations Unit (SIU) dedicated hotline to report suspected fraud and abuse activities at 866-806-7020 and select option 2.
+Call our Special Investigations Unit (SIU) dedicated hotline to report suspected fraud and abuse activities at 1-800-338-6361 (TTY: 411) and select option 2.
 Simply leave a message and it will be reviewed promptly.
-You may also contact our 24/7 customer service at 800-410-7778 to make a report.
+You may also contact our 24 hours, 7 days a week customer service line at 1-800-410-7778 (TTY: 411) to make a report (except major holidays).
 If we do not resolve the issue you may call the OPM/OIG health care fraud hotline at 1-202-418-3300.